 In the Dimensions RM environment, a database represents an instance of Oracle.
-The database can contain multiple Dimensions RM projects.
+The database can contain multiple Dimensions RM instances.
 The databases that are displayed are determined by the contents of the tnsnames.ora file.

-Before you can access the projects contained in a database, you must first log on using a valid Dimensions RM user and password.
-Once you have been validated, the projects that you are able to administer will be available.
-The list of users and groups is defined once for a database and is shared across all projects contained within that database.
+Before you can access the instances contained in a database, you must first log on using a valid Dimensions RM user and password.
+Once you have been validated, the instances that you are able to administer will be available.
+The list of users and groups is defined once for a database and is shared across all instances contained within that database.

-You can have any number of Dimensions RM projects in the Serena-Supplied Runtime RDBMS database or your own company's Oracle database.
-When you create a project, you can import data from a saved project or create a "blank" project.
+You can have any number of Dimensions RM instances in the Serena-Supplied Runtime RDBMS database or your own company's Oracle database.
+When you create an instance, you can import data from a saved instance or create a "blank" instance.
 Dimensions RM allows you to choose the size of the tablespace datafile, which is a unit of storage where data is physically stored.
 You also can convert a database from a previous version of Dimensions RM.